abbeycode/UnzipKit/README.md

 It provides the following over Objective-Zip:

 * A simpler API, with only a handful of methods, and no incantations to remember
+* The ability to delete files in an archive, including overwriting an existing file
 * Pervasive use of blocks, making iteration and progress reporting simple to use
 * Full documentation for all methods
 * Pervasive use of `NSError`, instead of throwing exceptions